 It doesn’t matter how stunning a landscape you’re hiking through; if your feet hurt, you’re not going to enjoy it.
 High-quality hiking boots are pricey, but they’re also built to last.
 Look for options with good arch support and a waterproof coating; I prefer a higher-cut boot that supports my ankles as well.

-About five years ago, a U.S. immigration official asked me what I did for a living as he was checking my passport.
+Several years ago, a U.S. immigration official asked me what I did for a living as he was checking my passport.
 When I told him I was a travel writer, he raised his eyebrows.”Why don’t you have Global Entry?” he asked.
 Why, indeed?

 A year later I enrolled in the program, and now every time I step into an expedited security lane or bypass a snaking immigration line after a long international flight, I consider it the best $100 I ever spent.
 (Membership lasts five years.)
 Even better, some travelers may be able to get Global Entry for free.